-With machine translation tools, one may think that the job of a translator has become obsolete.
+With machine translation on the rise, one may think that the job of a translator has become obsolete.
 Nothing could be further from the truth.
 What are the basic requirements for translators?
 Undoubtedly, command of the source and the target language.
 Furthermore, linguistic skills, good style, and familiarity with both the culture of the language we translate from as well as the pitfalls of our own culture.

 Nevertheless, translation is not limited to simply rendering the meaning of what is written or said in one language into the other.
 There are many difficulties awaiting a fresh translator, as this job is business like many others, and every translator should be aware of what is to expect.
 What is computer-assisted translation?
 What are CAT tools?
 Why is networking important?
 What ethical perplexities may translators encounter?

-We’ve compiled a list of the best blogs for boosting your career as a translator.
-The first ten entries revolve around the technical and business side of translation, followed by ten additional blogs about translation theory and translator’s points of view.
+To get answers to all questions you may have and boost your career as a translator, we’ve compiled a list of the best translation blogs to follow.
+The first ten entries revolve around the technical and business side of translation, followed by ten blogs about translation theory and translator’s points of view.

 This is a blog run by Jayne Fox, a German into English translator.
 Thanks to her blog you can become familiar with using the most popular CAT tools and find information about helpful resources and professional development.
 The author shares her thoughts on finding and working with clients (also from different time zones) and recommends books and webinars useful for translators.